Yorafa/Go_Project/README.md

    - use caiyun translator's api to translate the command line argument
 3. SimpleSocketProxy
    - use sock5 to do proxy
+4. Simple Forum Back End
+   - use GIN module to build a local base forum (use json)
+   - use unit test, mock test to test program

 ## How to do 2nd project dictionary?